tedunderwood/avant/preregistration/FirstRegistration.md

 Together, these sources about reception will allow us to study reception in ten different ways.

     1. Books that got the most reviews.
     2. Books about which most was written (adding up the length of each review).
     3. Books more _positively_ reviewed, measured with the +/- codes included in the BRD, supplemented by a sentiment model trained on those +/- codes and used for reviews that are lacking a code.
     4. Books reviewed by specific publications (we can itemize, say, 10 leading publications in the _BRD_).
     5. Books widely reviewed by little magazines; this is one way of defining an "avant garde."
     6. Books published by particularly prestigious publishers (e.g., Knopf).
     7. Books that won Pulitzer/Nobel prizes.
     8. Bestsellers (the top 10 per year from Unsworth’s list).
     9. We can use principal component analysis on the whole reception matrix, and then “rotate” the components to find one that tends to distinguish wide-circulation venues (like newspapers) from little magazines.
 This is another way of defining “avant garde,” and arguably better than the absolute count in (5) at identifying books that get relatively _more_ attention in intellectual venues than in mass-market ones.
     10. A retrospective definition of the early-20c avant-garde extracted from recent 21c secondary sources by David Bishop and Liza Senatorova.

+## Questions to pose

-**A. Analyzing the review data on its own.** Before we even look at the texts of books, it’s reasonable to ask whether these different measures are positively related to each other.
+**A. Analyzing the review data on its own.** Before we even look at the texts of books, it’s reasonable to ask whether these different measures of reception are positively related to each other.
 Are best-selling (8) and prize-winning (7) books also written about a lot (2) or written about positively (3)?

 And do the _evaluative judgments_ of different reviewing venues tend to correlate positively with each other?

 Broadly, we do expect positive correlation, with the possible exception that our measure (9)—which will be defined by contrasting small-circulation venues to wide-circulation ones—may not correlate positively with the total volume of review discourse (2).
-Also there may be a few pairs of venues whose judgments do correlate negatively.
+Also there may be pairs of venues whose judgments do correlate negatively.

 **B. Measuring novelty and precocity in the texts of books:** The measure of “novelty” in Barron et al. (2018) provides a simple way to measure innovation (as, say, KL divergence from the topic distributions of books in the last 25 years).
 We propose to use a 25-year window because Underwood and So (2020) found empirically, looking at a different collection of primarily nineteenth-century fiction, that patterns of this kind are legible within a window of 20 to 25 years.